Search

 Without pain, there is no pleasure…and no product teams.
 So, weirdly enough, we love pain points because they give us something to solve.

-Recognizing user pain points is the essential task of UX researchers and product teams.
-With effective research and documentation methods, user pain points can be addressed in product planning and strategy.
+Recognizing user pain points is the essential task of sales reps, UX researchers and product teams.
+With effective research and documentation methods, user pain points can be addressed in product planning, strategy and sales training later on.

 And by continuously innovating to improve the user’s experience of your (almost perfect) product, you’re on a continous path to making your product more amazing and indispensable.